Belarus Political Orientation

 MBFC’s Country Freedom Rating: 22.59 – Total Oppression

-World Press Freedom Rank: Belarus 153/180
+World Press Freedom Rank: Belarus 157/180

-National TV broadcasters in Belarus such as Belarus 1 TV Channel, Belarus 2 (targeting youth audience), Belarus 3 (social and cultural), and radio station Radio Belarus are also owned by the State.
+National TV broadcasters in Belarus, such as Belarus 1 TV Channel, Belarus 2 (targeting youth audience), Belarus 3 (social and cultural), and radio station Radio Belarus are also owned by the State.
 Belarus President Alexander Lukashenko appoints the heads of state-owned mass media.
-Please see the latest appointments by the President “Lukashenko appoints new heads of Belarus’ central mass media”.
-Further, there are radio stations broadcasting from neighboring countries.
-For example, the satellite and online broadcaster Belsat TV, which is funded and operated from Poland.
+Please see the latest appointments by the President “Lukashenko appoints new heads of Belarus’ central mass media.”
+Further, radio stations are broadcasting from neighboring countries.
+For example, the satellite and online broadcaster Belsat TV is funded and operated in Poland.
 Also, in 2020 according to the state-owned national news agency Belta “The foreign TV channels, Ginger and Teletravel HD have obtained three-year licenses to broadcast in Belarus.”

 In 2018, Belarusian lawmakers passed amendments to the country’s media laws which critics say may further increase censorship.
-In general, the majority of news consumption comes from state-controlled national networks that routinely promote the President.
-In summary, just like Russia, the state has significant control over the media that results in direct and indirect censorship as well as the promotion of pro-state propaganda.
+In general, most news consumption comes from state-controlled national networks that routinely promote the President.
+In summary, just like in Russia, the state has significant control over the media, resulting in direct and indirect censorship and pro-state propaganda.